fnagel/t3extblog/Documentation/Configuration/Index.rst

 When using RSS, add a :code:`config.tx_realurl_enable = 1` to your TS to get RealUrl running in the RSS-Feed.

 .. important::
-	Since version 5.x (and therefor TYPO3 9.x) it's recommended to use the core speaking URL feature
+	Since version 5.x (and therefor TYPO3 9.x) it's recommended to use the core speaking URL feature (see above)

 .. important::
 	Add this static TS to the blogsystem plugin page only to preserve cache!